-- 6.86 The application was advertised by means of neighbour notification letters, site notice, and an advertisement in the Eastern Daily Press newspaper. - 6.87 A number of concerns/objections were raised, which are summarised in the first section of this report.
-With exception of the issues detailed below, the response of this authority to those comments is discussed above in the 'Assessment' section of this report. - 6.88 Representation is made that the proposal offers no benefit to the local community.
-Para 203 of the NPPF underlines that, it is essential that there is a sufficient supply of minerals to provide the infrastructure, buildings, energy and goods that the country needs. - 6.89 Representation is made that this aggregate can be obtained elsewhere.
+- 6.79 The application was advertised by means of neighbour notification letters, site notice, and an advertisement in the Eastern Daily Press newspaper. - 6.80 A number of concerns/objections were raised, which are summarised in the first section of this report.
+With exception of the issues detailed below, the response of this authority to those comments is discussed above in the 'Assessment'

+- section of this report. - Representation has been received from a local resident such that they look forward to the final closure of the quarry, having made full use of its mineral wealth.
+The application includes a proposed increase in the depth of excavation at the site: the full recovery of the mineral would make the most efficient use of the mineral resource. - Representation is made that the proposal offers no benefit to the local community.
+Para 203 of the NPPF underlines that, it is essential that there is a sufficient supply of minerals to provide the infrastructure, buildings, energy and goods that the country needs. - Representation is made that this aggregate can be obtained elsewhere.
 Para.
 203 of the NPPF recognises that minerals can only be worked where they are found, whilst para.
-207 underlines that MPA's should plan for a steady and adequate supply of aggregates by: ensuring that large landbanks bound up in very few sites do not stifle competition. - Concern is raised by two local residents that a letter of notification in relation to 6.90 the planning application was not received.
-In accordance with the requirements of The Town and Country Planning (Development Management Procedure)(England) Order 2015, notification of the application was undertaken using the methods detailed in the 'Representations' section of this report, including neighbour notification letters addressed to the property concerned.

-6.91 Concern has been expressed by local residents in relation to depreciation of property value, however, devaluation of property is not a material planning consideration.
+207 underlines that MPA's should plan for a steady and adequate supply of aggregates by: ensuring that large landbanks bound up in very few sites do not stifle competition. - 6.84 Concern is raised by two local residents that a letter of notification in relation to the planning application was not received.
+In accordance with the requirements of The Town and Country Planning (Development Management Procedure)(England) Order 2015, notification of the application was undertaken using the methods detailed in the 'Representations' section of this report, including neighbour notification letters addressed to the property concerned. - 6.85 Concern has been expressed by local residents in relation to depreciation of property value, however, devaluation of property is not a material planning consideration.